 Jeffrey J. Kripal, Professor of Philosophy and Religious Thought at Rice University,

-Elizabeth G. Krohn, Changed in a Flash (Berkeley: North Atlantic Books, 2019).
+in: Elizabeth G. Krohn, Changed in a Flash (Berkeley: North Atlantic Books, 2019).

 Kripal suggests that artists contribute to the afterlife experienced by their society by forming the individual and collective imagination, which Yeats also suggests in poems such as "The Tower", where he states: